 Each rabbit consumes about 0.5kg of food per day, so they can be very destructive to crops and to grazing land in drier regions, as seen when they were at their peak in Australia where they created deserts.
 By the 1950's in the UK they were destroying about £50 million worth of crops per year - four rabbits will graze the equivalent of one sheep.

 In 1952 a viral disease called myxomatosis was first found in some wild rabbits in Australia.
-This was transferred to populations in France to reduce the numbers and although the British Government decided not to introduce it, by a mysterious route, beleived to be a farmer in Kent, was it imported to the British Isles.
+This was transferred to populations in France to reduce the numbers and although the British Government decided not to introduce it, by a mysterious route - beleived to be a farmer in Kent - it was imported to the British Isles.
 Two years later 99% of the population had been wiped out.
-They have since recovered due to developing resistance to the virus and are now estimated to destroy about £100 million worth of crops annually.
+They have since recovered due to developing resistance to the virus and are now estimated to destroy about £150 million worth of crops annually.

 Another infection, Viral Haemorrhagic Disease (VHD), has been found in the wild population in Britain since 1994.
 The rabbits do not show any external symptoms like the inflamed head and eyes during myxomatosis.
 VHD causes severe internal bleeding and the corpse looks normal.
 Also known as Rabbit Haemorrhagic Disease (RHD) it is a calicivirus which was first recognised in China in 1984, by 1986 it had spread to Europe carried on imported domestic rabbits; other variants can attack cats.
 In Australia and New Zealand it has been released as a biological control.